Sh1dowdude/Deceptus/PLANNED_FEATURES.md

 `Kill aura` - Kills all player(s) in the area

+`Projectile Spam` - Sends a projectile that you select in all directions

 `Super Jump` - Jump to extremly high hights

 `Message Projector` - Project giant message to all player(s) on server